finbourne/lusid-sdk-csharp/sdk/docs/PortfolioGroupsApi.md

 # **DeletePortfolioGroup**
 > DeletedEntityResponse DeletePortfolioGroup (string scope, string code)

-[EARLY ACCESS] Delete portfolio group
+[EARLY ACCESS] DeletePortfolioGroup: Delete portfolio group

 Delete a single portfolio group.
 A portfolio group can be deleted while it still contains portfolios or sub groups.
 In this case any portfolios or sub groups contained in this group will not be deleted, however they will no longer be grouped together by this portfolio group.
 The deletion will be valid from the portfolio group's creation datetime, ie. the portfolio group will no longer exist at any effective datetime from the asAt datetime of deletion.